Inventory

 In addition to the primary attributes for the Health table, there are multiple sub tables which represent the information which makes up the Severity and Security Severity scores.

-The Network Table is a parent table containing attributes related to the networking devices discovered by Syxsense.
+The Network Table is a parent table containing attributes related to the networking devices discovered by Absolute.

 If you have more than one Networking adapter attached to the endpoint, this table will show each networking device listed in a separate attribute group on the table.
 Below are the attributes tracked by the Network Table: